3 Ways Candida Albicans Outwits Your Defenses | Candida Spores

 What To Remember Most About This Article:

-Candida is opportunistic yeast that can be found in every healthy human being, commonly in the mouth, gut, and vaginal tract.
+Candida albicans is opportunistic yeast that can be found in every healthy human being, commonly in the mouth, gut, and vaginal tract.
 Yet when Candida overgrowth goes unchecked, it can be deadly in the most extreme cases.

 - Adhering to and invading cells.
 Candida can easily adhere to the surface of mucosal tissue found in the mouth, nose, gut, colon, and vaginal wall to create damage and stimulate an immune response.